 They do not like to see others in pain and so feel empathy quite strongly.
 However, getting involved with one emotionally might prove difficult.
 The owner feels deeply but unconsciously responds to the most minor variations of mood or atmosphere.
 They might even seem possessive, jealous or bitter.
 But, once they have found love, they are loyal and committed to their partner.

-An example of the Suwon nature
+An example of the Suwon nature in palm reading

 A woman in her mid-thirties who had a Suwon crease came to me for a reading.
 Her question was about her love life and whether she would ever find ‘the right man’.
 Up until then, she had dated many times, but not seen anyone special enough to be in a long-term relationship.
 She was very well dressed, wearing high-end fashionable clothes with all the accessories.
 The jewellery she wore told me that there was no shortage of money (and vanity) in her life.
 Appearances mattered a great deal and she came across as quite intelligent.